 Private residences are the safest and legal places to consume cannabis in Kirkland.
 It is illegal to consume marijuana on the premises of licensed dispensaries in Kirkland.

-In Kirkland, high-quality marijuana costs an average of $227 per ounce, while an ounce of medium-quality weed is about $200.
+High-quality marijuana costs an average of $227 per ounce in dispensaries near Kirkland, while an ounce of medium-quality weed is about $200.

-Popular marijuana strains found in Kirkland dispensaries include GC4, Sour Diesel, Blue Dream, Zkittlez, Super Lemon Haze, and Green Crack.
+Popular marijuana strains found in dispensaries near Kirkland include GC4, Sour Diesel, Blue Dream, Zkittlez, Super Lemon Haze, and Green Crack.

 It is illegal to smoke marijuana in public spaces in Kirkland and other cities or towns in Washington State.